Mira (YouTuber): Hong Kong Fusion

 In November 2021, Mira opened the Hong Kong-style restaurant Hong Kong Fusion (香港食堂) in the Lotte Department Store mall in Yeongdeungpo District in Seoul, South Korea.
 To prepare for the restaurant, she interviewed South Koreans to learn about what they enjoyed eating and what they knew about Hong Kong food.
 When it opened, about 70% of its customers were Chinese people.
 After Mira marketed the restaurant towards South Koreans, the customer ratio became 50% South Koreans and 50% Chinese.
 South Korean customers during the COVID-19 pandemic frequently relied on food delivery platforms, which ranked restaurants to show to customers.
-To promote the restaurant, Mira asked YouTubers and well-known bloggers including from Naver Blog to eat at and review the restaurant.
+To promote the restaurant, Mira asked YouTubers and well-known bloggers, including those from Naver Blog, to eat at and review the restaurant.
 To keep costs down, the restaurant rents a shared kitchen.
 In November and December 2021, the restaurant made ₩22.5 million (US$) and ₩50 million (US$) in revenue, respectively, resulting in a profit of ₩6.5 million (US$) and ₩9.5 million (US$), respectively.
 This was nearly enough to cover her investment costs, which consisted of ₩10 million (US$) to start the restaurant and a refundable ₩10 million (US$) as a security deposit for the shared kitchen.
 Hong Kong magazine Metro Pop said that the food's taste would differ from what Hong Kong people are used to owing to most of the chefs not being from Hong Kong and the restaurant's aim to cater to South Koreans' tastes.
 It said that despite this, Hong Kong Fusion "has brought a little comfort and warmth to the Hong Kong international students in South Korea during this difficult period under the COVID-19 pandemic."

 Personal life

 Mira got married on 27 February 2023, in Canada to Josh.
 Josh was born in South Korea and immigrated to Canada when he was eight years old.
 When he attended university in Canada, his parents returned to South Korea.
-After graduating from university, Josh worked in the United States for a period of time until his visa expired, returned to Canada where it was hard to find a job, and moved back to South Korea in 2015.
+After graduating from university, Josh worked in the United States for a period of time until his visa expired, returned to Canada, where it was hard to find a job, and moved back to South Korea in 2015.